 During the course of fishing operations some chum boats/tow boats may use troll lines/rod and reel to determine the size and availability of fish in an area.
 These vessels are deemed to be secondary fishing vessels.
-To ensure that these boats are fishing legally at least one uncaught SBT SFR must be nominated to the vessel at all times.
+To ensure that these boats are fishing legally SBT SFRs must be nominated to the vessel at all times.